 The three commonly used IAA measures are observed agreement, specific agreement, and Kappa (κ) [Hripcsak & Heitjan 02].
-See the Appendix 10.1.2 for the detailed explanations of those measures.
-If you select the value of the run time parameter measure Type as AGREE-MENTANDKAPPA, the IAA plugin will compute and display those IAA measures for your classification task.
+See Section 10.1.2 for the detailed explanations of those measures.
+If you select the value of the run time parameter measure Type as AGREEMEN-TANDKAPPA, the IAA plugin will compute and display those IAA measures for your classification task.
 In the following we will explain the output of the plugin for the agreement and Kappa measures.